 Pregnancy – during pregnancy, the ligaments around the uterus soften, and this can lead to overstretching of the ligaments which pull the uterus backwards.
-In most cases the uterus will return to normal position after birth, but sometimes it will remain tilted backwards.
+In most cases, the uterus will return to the normal position after birth, but sometimes it will remain tilted backwards.

 Symptoms of a retroverted uterus

 For most women with a displaced uterus, the main symptoms include painful sex and painful periods (most commonly associated with endometriosis).
 A retroverted uterus does not affect pregnancy or fertility in most cases, and it is often suggested if painful sex is experienced, that the positions that cause the most pain to be avoided.
 A retroverted uterus does have a small chance of becoming trapped under the pubic bone as it grows during pregnancy.
 This is known as an incarcerated uterus and will require treatment with pelvic exercises.